 Less pain, a less invasive procedure, and faster recovery times.

-Ailments that are diagnosed and treated laparoscopically include liver disease, gallbladder disease, cancer, lung disease, and less invasive spay procedures.
+Ailments that are diagnosed and treated laparoscopically include liver disease, gallbladder disease, cancer, and lung disease.

 Laparoscopy is cutting edge medicine for veterinary patients, and it ensures that your pets receive the least invasive and least painful procedures, while guaranteeing the fastest possible recovery times.
 We are pleased to provide this service for our clients.